Leyanet Gonzalez, MD, MBA

 Length of time required to complete fellowship

 The current length of time required to complete a fellowship in pain medicine is 12 months.
-There are optional 24 month long programs that have 12 months of clinical work and 12 months of research.
+There are optional 24-month programs that have 12 months of clinical work and 12 months of research.

 Skills acquired during fellowship